wxplusb/car-a2c/README.md

 Advantage Actor Critic (A2C)

 ## Result
-Trained at a fixed distance, the car model can handle distances of any length.
+Trained at short distances, the car model can handle distances of any length.

 ## Notebooks
   1. [How to build a trajectory](trajectory.ipynb)